 InSphero Announces Collaboration with NIH National Center for Advancing Translational Sciences (NCATS)

-“Our project with InSphero is yet another example of how NCATS fosters collaborations to explore novel technologies that carry the promise to accelerate discovery of molecular therapeutic agents across multiple disease areas,” says Anton Simeonov, Ph.D., acting deputy scientific director of NCATS’ Division of Pre-Clinical Innovation.
+“Our work with InSphero is yet another example of how NCATS fosters collaborations to explore novel technologies that carry the promise to accelerate discovery of molecular therapeutic agents across multiple disease areas,” said Anton Simeonov, Ph.D., acting deputy scientific director of NCATS’ Division of Pre-Clinical Innovation.

 For more information about NCATS, visit www.ncats.nih.gov .

 For more information about InSphero, browse our website.

 Dr. Randy Strube, Director of Global Marketing, phone +1 800-779-7558 ext.
 102, [email protected]

 Dr. Jens Kelm, CSO and Co-Founder, phone +41 44 5150490, [email protected]

 InSphero is a leading supplier of organotypic, biological in vitro 3D microtissues for highly predictive drug testing.
 The company, headquartered in Zurich, Switzerland, with subsidiaries in the USA and in Germany, currently counts all of the top ten global pharmaceutical and cosmetics companies as customers.
 InSphero 3D Insight™ Microtissues enable more biologically relevant in vitro applications in efficacy and toxicology.
 The spin-off company of the Swiss Federal Institute of Technology (ETH) Zurich and the University Zurich has been recognized for its scientific and commercial achievements with a number of national and international awards and is also certified to the ISO 9001:2008 standard for its Quality Management System.